 A subtropical paradise, featuring rare plants from across the world, the Minack should be on every gardener lover’s bucket list.
 Despite the rough sea spray and the occasional Atlantic gale, our gardens thrive and there is always something new to enjoy.
 A living tapestry of plants carpets the cliff-side, woven through winding paths and rock walls.
 Add the breath-taking vista of the ocean beyond and our gardens are a perfect harmony of nature and art.

-The Minack Gardens
+Gardening at The Minack Theatre

 NEW - Garden Tours